datalad/datalad-blog/content/posts/registry/index.md

 list the sources
 list the extractors (which can be extended or add new ones)
-[//]: # (todo: Demon the search functionalities &#40;using a screenshot&#41; of the syntax page, and doing some searches.)
+[//]: # (todo: Demon the search functionalities &#40;using a screenshot&#41; of the syntax page, and doing some searches.) mention that statistics of each search is available

 [//]: # (todo: just mention that RESTful API is availabe at /openapi)